lgw2/lgw2.github.io/_teaching/csci112-summer-2021/classwork/classwork2.md

 ---
 collection: teaching
-title: "Classwork 3"
+title: "Classwork 2"
 ---

 ## Logistics
-* Due: Wednesday, May 12th no later than 1:35pm.
+* Due: Tuesday, May 11th no later than 1:35pm.
-* Submission instructions: push a commit with the tag `classwork3` to your git repository.
+* Submission instructions: push a commit with the tag `classwork2` to your git repository.
 * Deadline reminder: after the deadline passes, you cannot earn any points for this assignment.
 If the deadline is approaching, submit what you have in